1968 Minnesota Vikings season

 The 1968 season was the Minnesota Vikings' eighth in the National Football League.
-Under head coach Bud Grant, the Vikings won the NFL Central division title with an 8–6 record, and qualified for the postseason for the first time in franchise history.
+In their second year under head coach Bud Grant, the Vikings won the NFL Central division title with an 8–6 record, and qualified for the postseason for the first time in franchise history.
 This was the first of four consecutive division titles for the Vikings.
 The Vikings' first trip to the playoffs saw them suffer a 24–14 loss in the Western Conference Championship Game to the eventual NFL champion and Super Bowl runner-up Baltimore Colts at Baltimore's Memorial Stadium.
 In the Playoff Bowl two weeks later, they again lost to the Dallas Cowboys 17–13.